bestie-bot/pytorch-yolov3/README.md

 We definitely take pull requests!

 Our request is that anything you do, you comment well.
 An example in the comments is helpful, but we don't want 3 paragraphs.
 Try a happy balance.

-## Thank you

-We definitely take pull requests!

-Our request is that anything you do, you comment well.
-An example in the comments is helpful, but we don't want 3 paragraphs.
-Try a happy balance.